ryzy/vc-lemp-server/README.md

 It uses popular, mainly Opscode cookbooks (php, mysql, nginx etc - see metadata.rb), makes them work together, adds a bit of spicing and tuning - so it results in a complete, almost production ready server for PHP hosted apps (e.g. Symfony2, TYPO3, Drupal).
 I say 'almost production ready' because you will secure the setup according to your needs (probably in a separate recipe) + you add recipe dedicated for your app.

+## UPDATE

+**Nowadays I advocate for running your applications inside Docker containers.** Please have a look at my Docker repositories here: https://github.com/million12?query=docker .
+This repository is **not** maintained any longer.

+---

 #Requirements

 - Chef 11.8+